emve-me/emve-web-client/README.md

 # TODO

 - VALIDATE JWT token
-- hook up initial state
 - pretty errors from gql
+- player controls
+- link to npm libs in this readme
+- remove youtbe key from client code

 # Agenda

 - Demo & Background
   - Made emve ~6 years ago
   - Remade it ~4 years ago
-  - Made it again ~2.5 weeks ago
+  - Made it again ~2.5 weeks ago (mainly wanted to play around with GraphQL subscriptions)
 - Dev opps
-  - Onboarding - git pull, docker-compose up and your good to go
+  - Docker Compose for local development
-  - Deployment, using GitLab CI / CD and custom tooling
+  - GitLab CI / CD for deployment to App Engine
+    - Uses custom utilities to aid deployment (link to NPM libraries)
+  - Note on AppEngine
+    - App is cloud agnostic, not using anything like Cloud Firestore, or AppSync that would make it harder port to a different provider
 - Stack
   - Universal
     - Typescript